Esri/arcgis-rest-js-samples/samples/snowpack/README.md

 # ArcGIS REST JS + Native Browser Modules

-1. Run `npm run build` in the root directory
+## Running this sample

-1. Run `npm i` in this directory
+1. Run `npm install` in this directory
 1. Run `npm start` to spin up the development server.
 1. Visit [http://localhost:8080](http://localhost:8080).

-**Note:** We have `workspaceRoot` configured because this is part of our monorepo setup.
-If you use ArcGIS REST JS with Snowpack yourself you likely won't need this.
+### Local ArcGIS REST JS

+If you'd like to use a local version of ArcGIS REST JS, follow the [steps in the parent README](../README.md#local-arcgis-rest-js-npm), referencing these packages that this sample uses as necessary:

+- `arcgis-rest-request`
+- `arcgis-rest-portal`